sdondley/Dist-Zilla-for-Beginners/tutorial5.md

 here is telling `dist.ini` to run the `[ReadmeAnyFromPod]` plugin a **second time** to generate the markdown version of our `README.md` file.

-But what if you don't want to ship the `README.md` file to CPAN?
+But the purists out there believe a markdown file has no business being on CPAN.
 No problem!
 You can direct `[ReadmeAnyFromPod]` to save the markdown version to the top level of your `Dist::Zilla` directory instead of inside your distribution by adding the following line to the `[ReadmeAnyFromPod]` section of your `dist.ini` file:

 `location = root`

-Try it out and run the `build` command and you'll see your `README.md` file output at alongside your distribution's directory instead of inside it:
+Try it out and run the `build` command and you'll see your `README.md` file output alongside your distribution's directory instead of inside it:

 `dist.ini  Greetings-0.002  Greetings-0.002.tar.gz  lib  README.md`

-Now your CPAN repository will remain unpolluted by those new-fangled markdown files to keep the purists happy.
+Now your CPAN repository will remain unpolluted by those new-fangled markdown files, keeping the purists happy.

 Alright, we have now given you a very tiny taste for how to gain more control over how your plugins work.
 We'll show you many more powerful and useful tricks